mercadopago/devsite-docs/guides/shopify/how-tos-migrate-cho-api.en.md

 ## Install the new app

-To install the **Mercado Pago Cards** checkout on a Shopify store, we offer the two installation models below.
+To install the **Mercado Pago Cards** checkout on a Shopify store, we offer two installation models below.

 ### Install via Marketplace